AdbAutoPlayer/AdbAutoPlayer/docs/src/development/dev-and-build.md

 ### MacOS .app Bundle
 > [!IMPORTANT]
 > macOS Gatekeeper will not allow unsigned .app Bundles to run on other devices.
-> When you build it yourself it will run on your Mac but if you share it, it will not work.
+> When you build it yourself it will run on your Mac but if you share it, it will be blocked.
 ```shell
 .github/scripts/build_macos.sh
 ```